Art History (BA)

 - No more than two courses may be taken in the same discipline

-- 39 credit hours with grades of C or better including a minimum of 15 credit hours at the 300-level or above and at least 20 credit hours in residence at American University
+- 39 credit hours with grades of C or better including a minimum of 24 credit hours at the 300-level or above and at least 20 credit hours taken in residence at American University.

-- Art history majors are advised to takes at least 12 credit hours in elective courses that complement their interests in art history from studio art, American studies, anthropology, history, literature, or philosophy, or a minor in one of these fields.
+- Art history majors are advised to take at least 12 credit hours in elective courses that complement their interests in art history from studio art, American studies, anthropology, history, literature, music, or philosophy, or a minor in one of these fields.

-- Students planning on graduate study in art history are advised to attain a reading of French, Itlaiian, or German to the intermediate level (or the equivilant of 12 credit hours at the college level).
+- Students planning graduate study in art history are advised to attain a reading knowledge of French, Italian, or German to the intermediate level (or the equivalent of 12 credit hours at the college level).

 - ARTH-500 Approaches to Art History (3)